adephagy/aparui/readme.txt

-PPOP : Prompt pop-up

-App for stocking prompt lists and show when you open a IA website like (chatgpt.com, duck.ai, brave.ai, ext).
-Available on Android & Linux Debian based.
+JPoP: Just pop-up

+just an app that pop-up when u open a specitic website / app :3